Nimrat1988/Elist-Ecommerce-WIP/README.md

 <img width="1342" height="246" alt="Product Performance" src="https://github.com/user-attachments/assets/264cd616-6ac0-458d-ad8d-a124434ffb8a" />

-- 27in 4K Gaming Monitor led revenue at $9.85M across all years — strongest single product.
+- 27in 4K Gaming Monitor led revenue at $9.85M across all years, strongest single product.
-- Apple AirPods led order volume at 48,404 units — highest demand product despite lower AOV of $160.
+- Apple AirPods led order volume at 48,404 units, highest demand product despite lower AOV of $160.
-- MacBook Air had the highest AOV at $1,588 — most valuable per transaction.
+- MacBook Air had the highest AOV at $1,588, most valuable per transaction.
-- All four top products declined sharply in 2022 — MacBook Air fell from $1.9M to $852K, a 55% single-year decline.
+- All four top products declined sharply in 2022, MacBook Air fell from $1.9M to $852K, a 55% single-year decline.
 - No other product in the catalog is positioned to replace them if the decline continues.